nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

     end
 ```

-Rather than falling back to the grand old, often painfully slow "clear cache &
+Rather than falling back to the abysmally bad, often painfully slow "clear cache
-reload," efficient set reconciliation can instantly send the client precisely
+& reload" — efficient set reconciliation can instantly send the client precisely
 what it missed, either via the following `/sync` request or a custom exchange,
 endpoint, or negotiation.